MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/serports/registry-settings-for-serial.md

 -   If a device-specific entry value is not present and there is no corresponding Serial service entry value, Serial uses a default service value that is statically defined in *serial.sys*.

+For general information on how to locate and work with Windows drivers registry keys, see [Registry Trees for Devices and Drivers](../install/overview-of-registry-trees-and-keys.md).